vanzasetia/officelite-coming-soon-site/README.md

 [(Back to top)](#table-of-contents)

 ### Introduction
 Welcome to the `README.md` of this repo!
-The purpose of creating this project is to sharpen my coding skill.
+The purpose of creating this project is to practice using modern CSS such as `clamp()`, `calc()`, CSS logical properties, and much more.

 In this file I'm going to tell you everything, starting from tools that I used, and much more.